carguero/frontend-challenge/README.md

 # frontend-challenge

 ## Introduction
 Hi!
-Thank you for your interest in participating in our selection process for dev front-end in Carguero The objective of the proposed challenge is to allow a better assessment of your skills as a candidate for the front-end vacancy.
+Thank you for your interest in participating in our selection process for dev front-end in Carguero.
+The objective of the proposed challenge is to allow a better assessment of your skills as a candidate for the front-end vacancy.
 This challenge must be done only by you.
 Its implementation and choice of tools may be questioned at another stage.